stewtech/Bloggie.Web/README.md

 I also wrapped my form in Edit.cshtml inside a If/Else statment to check if the Model is null or not.

+Prevents Null Reference Exceptions
+If the Model is null and your view attempts to access properties of the Model, it can cause a runtime exception.
+Using an if statement ensures that the form is only rendered when the Model contains data.

+Improves Code Maintainability
+Keeping explicit control over when a form should be displayed makes it easier for other developers (or your future self) to understand the intended behavior of the page.

+Prevents Unintended Submissions
+If a form is rendered with a null Model, the user might submit it with incomplete or invalid data.
+By conditionally displaying the form, you can ensure that users only interact with the form when it's meaningful.

+Better Error Handling
+Instead of letting the application fail due to null values, you can display a helpful error message or redirect users to an appropriate page.

+This approach ensures that the form is only shown when the Model is available, avoiding potential errors and improving the user experience.

+This should be done when:

+When the Model Is Expected to Be Required for the Form If the form is meant to edit an existing entity (like updating a blog post), but the Model is null, the form should not be shown.

+Example: Editing a blog post that doesn’t exist in the database.

+When Rendering Model Data Inside the Form
+If your form fields are pre-filled with Model properties, a null Model could cause an exception.

+When Preventing Submissions with Invalid or Missing Data If the form depends on required data, hiding it prevents users from submitting incomplete forms.

+Example: Preventing a user from submitting a form if the necessary data is not loaded.

+When the Model Is Fetched Dynamically
+If the Model is retrieved from a database or API call and might not always be available.

+Example: A user tries to access an edit page for a blog post that has been deleted.

+When Handling Edge Cases
+If certain conditions cause the Model to be null, such as incorrect URLs, missing parameters, or user permissions.

+How to Know When NOT to Do This?
+If your form is for creating a new entry (like a new blog post), checking for null isn’t necessary since the form fields will be empty anyway.

+If the form doesn’t depend on the Model at all (e.g., a basic contact form), you don’t need to check.

  @if (Model != null)
  {
      <form method="post">